farisachugthai/viconf/.config/nvim/README.rst

     This is only true if you put ftplugin guards in your configs.
     However, you absolutely should.

-As a result, we won't put the
-usual ftplugin guard in there.
+As a result, we won't put the usual ftplugin guard in there.
 However, we should do something to ensure that buffers of a different filetype don't source everything in `after/ftplugin`_.

-For example, let's say we were in `after/ftplugin/gitcommit.vim`_
+For example, let's say we were in `after/ftplugin/gitcommit.vim`_.

-Something like this pseudo code would be perfect.
+Something like this pseudo code would be perfect.:

 .. code-block:: vim